laughing-train/incomplete-optimistic/README.md

 print(get_random_quote())
 ```

-    ## You give before you get. - Napoleon Hill
+    ## Remember always that you not only have the right to be an individual, you have an obligation to be one. - Eleanor Roosevelt

 ![](assets/footer.svg)